I struggled with what to wear in Morocco as a woman A LOT!

 But that being said, you might be a bit uncomfortable walking around, especially in less touristy areas.

 P.S.
-Stay organized when packing outfits for Morocco with my printable packing list!
+Stay organized when planning a trip to Marrakech with my travel planner, which includes a packing list!

 Most local women in Morocco are more covered up, wearing loose fitting full length dresses or longer shirts (with pants).
 Their arms are covered and sometimes their necks and heads as well.